Looking for an interdisciplinary program to prepare you for a career in health-related research?

 The PhD and Master's in Health Promotion Sciences at the University of Connecticut are innovative programs that train students to conduct research on a wide range of areas of health promotion and disease prevention in both academic and applied settings, including industry, public health, healthcare, and non-profit organizations.

-For preferred consideration, apply by February 1st to begin in the fall semester.
+For preferred consideration, apply by December 15 to begin the following fall semester.
 Later applications may be considered on a space-available basis.
 Please contact us if you are interested in spring admission.

 A Doctoral or Master's Program That Works for You—and with You